 Can junior UX researchers build an effective portfolio?

-How is a UX research portfolio different from a designer portfolio?
+How is a UX research portfolio different from a UX design portfolio?

 How can I make my UX research portfolio stand out?